New Hyde Park, New York

-New Hyde Park is a village in the Towns of Hempstead and North Hempstead in Nassau County, on Long Island, in New York, United States.
+New Hyde Park is a village within the Towns of Hempstead and North Hempstead in Nassau County, on Long Island, in New York, United States.
 It is the anchor community of the Greater New Hyde Park area.
-The population was 9,712 at the 2010 census.
+The population was 10,257 at the time of the 2020 census.

 History

 Thomas Dongan, the fourth royal governor of New York, was granted an 800-acre parcel of land in 1683 that included New Hyde Park.
 It was known as "Dongan's Farm."
 Dongan built a mansion on what is now Lakeville Road.
-In 1691 Dongan fled to New England and then Ireland, as King James II and his Catholic forces failed to regain power in England and Ireland.
+In 1691, Dongan fled to New England and then Ireland, as King James II and his Catholic forces failed to regain power in England and Ireland.

 In 1715, Dongan's estate was sold to George Clarke (who was Secretary of the Province of New York).
 He named it Hyde Park in honor of his wife, Ann Hyde.
 Clarke sold the property in 1783 and in the early 19th century it was parceled up and sold as farm land.
 Raising cattle was a chief agricultural enterprise from Dongan's time until the mid-19th century, when cattle farming in the expanding American West forced the farmers into other pursuits.

-When a post office opened in 1871, the name was changed from Hyde Park to New Hyde Park to avoid confusion with the Hyde Park in the Hudson Valley.
+When a local post office opened in 1871, the name was changed from Hyde Park to New Hyde Park to avoid confusion with the Town of Hyde Park in the Hudson Valley.

 The village was incorporated in 1927, after the majority of residents voted in favor of doing so.
+The northern, unincorporated part of New Hyde Park was home to several notable events: Shelter Rock, deposited during the last glacial period and marking the southern extent of that event; in 1908, the Vanderbilt Motor Parkway (later known as the Old Motor Parkway), the first limited access highway in the world and used for auto racing; from 1946 to 1947, home to the United Nations at the Sperry Gyroscope building on Marcus Avenue.